-This Annual Drinking Water Quality Report for calendar year 2013 is designed to inform you about your drinking water quality.
+This Annual Drinking Water Quality Report for calendar year 2014 is designed to inform you about your drinking water quality.
 Our goal is to provide you with a safe and dependable supply of drinking water, and we want you to understand the efforts we make to protect your water supply.
 The quality of your drinking water must meet state and federal requirements administered by the Virginia Department of Health (VDH).

 If you have questions about this report, want additional information about any aspect of your drinking water, or want to know how to participate in decisions that may affect the quality of your drinking water, please contact Mitchell Stone, Water and Wastewater Treatment Supervisor, at our office (434) 352-8268, Monday through Friday during regular office hours (8:30 A.M. - 4:30 P.M.).
-The Appomattox Town Council meets on the second Monday of each month at 7:30 p.m. and the fourth Tuesday of each month at 7:00 p.m. at the Appomattox Municipal Building, 210 Linden Street, Appomattox, Virginia.
+The Appomattox Town Council meets on the second Monday of each month at 7:30 p.m. at the Appomattox Municipal Building, 210 Linden Street, Appomattox, Virginia.